Mopar Vehicle Protection Reviews

 Mopar Vehicle Protection coverage limits

 Each Mopar plan varies by coverage limits, so it’s vitally important to review the limits with a representative prior to signing your contract.
-Mopar offers a range of plans for new and pre-owned vehicles, as well as lease and extra care plans.
-Below, you can see the coverage limits for the most popular plans for new and pre-owned vehicles.
+Mopar offers a range of plans for new and pre-owned vehicles, as well as lease and extra care plans, with limits as long as up to 8 years and 125,000 miles, depending on your vehicle and the plan you choose.

 Mopar Vehicle Protection cost